 We found that Otto would advocate for new software within his team and he would be willing to set it up too in his free time.

 We understood that there might be a need to have a developer involved in setting up the Assistant for larger companies.
 We took the persona from another team which used the same persona.
 Later on, we decided to spend more time on Persona 1 and Persona 2, to define the experience at first, before diving into the developer world.

-Because we conducted user research in advance we were able to drive a common vision for the product that both met the user needs and that had a feasible direction and end goal.
+Because we conducted user research in advance, we were able to drive a shared vision for the product that both met the user needs and that had a feasible direction and end goal.

 Workshop Outcome - Hills